RaniduNethma/HotCat-Backend/README.md

 ## What is HotCat?

 HotCat is a restaurant management web application designed to streamline dining experiences.
-Built with a Node.js & Express backend, React frontend, and MySQL database, it enables smart order handling, menu management, and efficient customer–restaurant interactions.
+Built with a Node.js & Express backend, React frontend, and postgreSQL database, it enables smart order handling, menu management, and efficient customer–restaurant interactions.
 The goal is to deliver a seamless, tech-powered dining experience.

 ## Prerequisites